wodo96/Entity_Matching_Unsupervised/README.md

 3- If you just want to store the two trains files generated from this system (train.csv and (dataset_name)_output-unsupervised.csv) run the script Store_train_data.sh as:

     sh ./Store_train_data.sh (DATASET_NAME)

+# Contents of 'output' folder

+Inside 'output' folder are stored the files processed by Entity Matching Unsupervised.
+In particular we can see three type of files:

+1- DATASET_NAME.txt -> in this file is stored the output precompiled of datasets by running "Run_and_save.sh".

+2- Inside every dataset folder we find two type of file:

+    a- DATASET_NAME_output-unsupervised.csv -> in this file are stored the tuples that the system found.
+The format is: ltable_id,rtable_id,label

+    b- train.csv -> this file instead contains the previous file but it will be processed in this way:
+        - removing similar tuple from train taken from test.csv
+        - adding random tuples with 0 label